JanaLipkova/GliomaUQ/README.txt

 --------------------------------------
 - download the linux libraries here: http://tdo.sk/~janka/lib/
 - unpack libraries in /lib/ folder
-- install with calling: make clean, make
+- install tbb library by  calling: make clean, make
+- vtk library just need to be uncompressed, no need to install

 ---------------------------------------
 3) set up the enviroment
 ---------------------------------------
 Setup and make file with extension Kraken are for Linux enviroment:

-i  ) set the path to the libraries see: source/make/setupGlioma_Kraken.sh ii ) export path to libraries see make.kraken iii) Makefile calls corresponding make.* depending on the hostname, modify it so it calls your make.*
+i  ) set the path to the libraries see: source/make/setupGlioma_Kraken.sh (modify LIB_BASE only) ii ) export path to libraries see make.kraken   (modify LIB_BASE only) iii) Makefile calls corresponding make.* depending on the hostname, modify it so it calls your make.*